Are you excited about promoting your art on Pinterest?

 Many artists ask me, “Is it ok to pin the same post on different boards?“

-After you have scheduled your pins to other boards, add your post to any Tailwind Tribes to help boost reach.
+After you have scheduled your pins to other boards, add your post to any Tailwind Tribes to boost reach.

 Experiment With Pinterest Images